mfkimbell/django-serverless/README.md

 ![image](https://github.com/mfkimbell/django-serverless/assets/107063397/def449a3-a732-4e6b-b053-93ec727e165c)

 The Type A records point the the Load Balancer, and our CNAME records are used for SSL certificate validation.

+Now I need to create a Task Definition.
+I create a container named `DemoAppContainer` and link it to the Container URI that I uploaded to ECR.